 Justice Johnson delivered an opinion, concurring in part and dissenting in part, and concurring in the judgment, in which Justice Lehrmann, Justice Boyd, and Justice Brown joined.

-would keep potential interference tort available as gapfiller
+Phil Johnson would not go as far would keep potential interference tort available as gapfiller if no other remedy would cover the situation. |

 I join the Court’s judgment but dissent from its blanket rejection of the type of cause of action the Archers asserted.
 The cause of action is designed to protect persons damaged by another’s intentional interference with a benefit that the persons in reasonable likelihood would have received as an inheritance absent the interference.